hlynch/Bayesian2020/Week-11-lab.Rmd

 In this lab, we're going to gain some practice fitting models with (1) only observation error, (2) only process error, and (3) observation AND process error together.
 Let's stop and remind ourselves why this distinction is so important.

-Let's assume we have a simple exponential growth model for a population of fish (or cats, or humans, or money, whatever).
+Let's assume we have a simple exponential growth model for a population of voles.
+(I have provided a small dataset for the exercises below [here](https://github.com/hlynch/Bayesian2020/tree/master/_data/vole_data.txt).)

 $$
 N_{t} = N_{0}e^{rt}